 In its recent annual report, the UN Intergovernmental Panel on Climate Change highlighted the significance of carbon capture for a sustainable future.
 However, the report also emphasized the need for enhancements to make the technology more economically viable and energy-efficient.

-Author: Karine Darbinyan
+By Karine Darbinyan

-Data processing and charts by the author
+Data processing and charts by the authors

 This article has been written in the framework of the “Access to Energy” project in cooperation with the Friedrich Ebert-Stiftung (FES).